emmanueltuyishimire/Age-Calculator-Hub/README.md

 1.  **Update Your Publisher ID**:
     - Open the file `src/app/layout.tsx`.
-    - Find the AdSense script tag and replace the placeholder `ca-pub-3042243846300811` with **your own Google AdSense Publisher ID**.
+    - Find the AdSense script tag and replace the placeholder with **your own Google AdSense Publisher ID**.

 2.  **Authorize Your Site**:
     - Open the `public/ads.txt` file.
-    - Replace `pub-0000000000000000` with **your own Google AdSense Publisher ID**.
+    - Replace the placeholder with **your own Google AdSense Publisher ID**.
 This file is crucial for advertisers to verify that your site is authorized to sell ad inventory.

 Once these steps are completed, AdSense will be correctly configured for your site.